Lionel Conacher: Trinity

 In the 1945 Canadian general election, Conacher represented the Liberal Party of Canada for a seat in the House of Commons of Canada, where he came second in Toronto's Trinity electoral district, losing to the Progressive Conservative incumbent.
 He ran again in Trinity for the Liberals in the 1949 Canadian general election, and this time he was elected.
 He was re-elected for a final time in the 1953 election.
+Conacher was a friend of Justice Walter Robb, the chairman of the Ontario Liquor Licensing board.
+Conacher came to be influenced by the gangster Johnny Papalia as the police informer Marvin Elkind recalled in 2011: "In those days, getting a liquor license was like printing money.
+Very few places had them.
+They were difficult to get and you had to get to Judge Robb.
+You just couldn't go to Judge Robb yourself and pay him off.
+You had to go through somebody..
+Smirle Lawson was one of his contacts.
+Charlie Conacher was one of his contracts.
+So if you wanted a liquor license in a bar or something, you would get to Judge Robb through these certain guys".

 In the spring of 1954 Conacher was in Ottawa attending to his parliamentary duties when he was asked to play in the annual softball game between MPs and members of the parliamentary press gallery.
 On May 26, in the sixth inning, in his last at-bat-ever, he hit a long drive into left field, stretching a single into a triple, when he sprinted to third base.
 He stood, breathing heavily and then collapsed face-first from having been hit in the head with a pitch in an earlier inning.
 One of the other MPs was a doctor who tried to assist him, but there was little that could be done for Conacher and within twenty minutes he was pronounced dead.
 The next day Conacher was supposed to attend his daughter's graduation from the University of Toronto.
 A big funeral was held, and his brother Charlie flew in from England to be there.
-He was buried at St. Johns York Mills Anglican Church Cemetery in Toronto.
+He was buried at St. John's York Mills Anglican Church Cemetery in Toronto.